MicrosoftDocs/Viva/Viva/solutions/hybrid-workforce-experience-intro.md

 # Hybrid workforce experience report Onsite days solution

-With this solution, you'll:
+By following the steps in this solution, you'll:

 > [!div class="checklist"]
 >
 > * Create an **OnsiteDays** attribute, which is required to use the Hybrid workforce experience Power BI template.

-In this article, you'll:
+In this introductory article, you'll:

 > [!div class="checklist"]
 >